Ramaa Mosley

-Life and career
+Early life and work

-Mosley was born in New Orleans, Louisiana.
-Mosley is the daughter of Marilyn Mosley Gordanier and Rick Mosley and has two brothers, Raphael and Michael.
-Mosley was born on an Ashram and grew up in Ojai, California, where she attended Laurel Springs school.
+Mosley was born in New Orleans the daughter of Marilyn Mosley Gordanier and Rick Mosley.
+She has two brothers, Raphael and Michael.
+She was born on an ashram and grew up in Ojai, California.
+She went to Laurel Springs School, a distance learning school based in Ojai.
 She is married to Cameron Gray (2004) and has two children.

-Mosley has directed three documentaries, We Can Make A Difference, Two Seasons and Home, and Girl Rising.
-Mosley has written and directed two short films, The Brass Teapot and Grace.
-She is considered to be one of the most successful female commercial directors in the industry, winning multiple awards including a Clio in 2018 for the Chevrolet "Goal Keeper" Campaign and, to date, Mosley has won best director at the First Glance Film Festival for her short film Grace.
+Ramaa Mosley has directed three documentaries, We Can Make A Difference, Two Seasons and Home, and Girl Rising.
+She has written and directed two short films, The Brass Teapot and Grace.
+She is considered to be one of the most successful female commercial directors in the industry, winning multiple awards including a Clio in 2018 for the Chevrolet "Goal Keeper" Campaign.
+To date, Mosley has won for best director at the First Glance Film Festival for her short film Grace.
 In 2011, she won the Audience Choice Award at Dance Camera West for her short film In Dreams I Run Wild.
-Mosley has directed the feature film The Brass Teapot and directed the Afghanistan segment of 10x10's feature film Girl Rising.
-Mosley co-wrote and directed the feature film Tatterdemalion.
+She directed the Afghanistan segment of 10x10's feature film Girl Rising.
+She co-wrote and directed the feature film Tatterdemalion.

 Commercials

 At the age of 16, Mosley began directing music videos.
-By the age of 19, Mosley was directing award-winning national and international commercials for clients such as Adidas, ESPNW, and Powerade.
-Most recently, Mosley has directed commercials for ESPN, Levi's, and Nike.
-In February 2018, Mosley completed commercial campaigns for South West Airlines and Fuji Instax and won a Clio for her direction of the Chevrolet "Goal Keeper's" Campaign.
+By the age of 19, she was directing award-winning national and international commercials for clients including Adidas, ESPNW, and Powerade.
+Most recently, she has directed commercials for ESPN, Levi's, and Nike.
+In February 2018, Mosley completed commercial campaigns for Southwest Airlines and Fuji Instax and won a Clio for her direction of the Chevrolet "Goal Keeper's" Campaign.

 Adolescent Content

 In October 2013, Mosley launched Adolescent Content.
-Adolescent is a "GenZ Global Creative Youth Studio": with think tank, production company and digital platform dedicated to content made for youth by youth.
-The production company represents young directors ages 11 to 26 years old for work directing commercials, branded contented, web series, television, and films.
-Their directors have recently completed campaigns for Beats Music Apps, Diesel, ESPN, American Girl, Vice, Tom's Shoes, Disney, and Skype.
+Adolescent is a "GenZ Global Creative Youth Studio" with a think tank, production company, and digital platform dedicated to content made for youth by youth.
+The production company represents young directors ages 11 to 26 years old for work directing commercials, branded content, web series, television, and films.
+Their clients have directed campaigns for Beats Music Apps, Diesel, ESPN, American Girl, Vice, Toms Shoes, Disney, and Skype.

 Adolescent Content represents teen and young millennial directors, photographers and social media influencers (as young as 11 years old).
-She has given a Ted Talk about the advantages of being a teen director called "The Power of Adolescent Directors".

-In December 2015, Adolescent launched their original scripted division, focused on the creation and distribution of entertainment content "created by youth for youth".
+She gave a Ted Talk about the advantages of being a teen director called "The Power of Adolescent Directors".
+In December 2015, Adolescent Content launched an original scripted division, focused on the creation and distribution of entertainment content "created by youth for youth".

-On September 16, 2016, Adolescent Content launched their digital platform www.adolescent.net.
-Adolescent's recent Instagram series "The Out There" aired its second season in June 2018.
+On September 16, 2016, Adolescent Content launched their digital platform adolescent.net.
+The company's recent Instagram series "The Out There" aired its second season in June 2018.